Charles Thomas Spicer (*1)

 Wartime Service

-The battalion crossed the Steenbeek with some difficulty and two of its supporting Tanks became bogged down in the mud.
+As they made their way forward, they came under heavy fire from both German machine guns and snipers but after eliminating a German strongpoint moved up towards St. Juliaan, which was only lightly held.
+The Battalion crossed the Steenbeek with some difficulty and two of its supporting Tanks became bogged down in the mud.
 Things then went from bad to worse.
 A pre-arranged artillery barrage never materialised due to the guns being unable to move forward over the muddy terrain and the German barbed wire defences, which were fifteen feet deep in some places, were found to still be intact.
 It was soon realised that ground could only be won by section "rushes" supported by the unit’s own fire.

 The Cheshire Regiment were on the right of the battalion but the Black Watch, who were due to cover the left flank, had been seriously delayed.
-This left the Hertfordshire's seriously exposed and the Germans exploited this by bringing a hurricane of fire down upon the stricken troops.
+This left the Hertfordshire Regiment seriously exposed, the Germans exploited this by bringing a hurricane of fire down upon the stricken troops.
+This was followed by a German counterattack and by 10.30am it was clear that the objective could not be achieved.
+Casualties were very heavy with 459 men being killed, missing or wounded.
+This was 100% of its Officers and about 75% of its Other Ranks.

-This was followed by a German counter-attack and by 10.30 am it was clear that the objective could not be achieved.
-Casualties were very heavy with 459 men being killed or wounded.
 Charles body was not recovered until February 1918 and is buried in the Tyne Cot Cemetery, Zonnebeke, Belgium.

 Additional Information